nicinabox/nicinabox.com/source/_posts/2012-06-30-why-i-use-foundation-over-bootstrap.markdown

 Chris Coyier has a great post on [SASS vs LESS](http://css-tricks.com/sass-vs-less/) and why you should be using SASS over LESS.
 I'm not going to dive into a comparison of the two, but ultimately I feel that SASS is superior to LESS in a lot of ways (that post illustrates them nicely).
 SASS fits better into the Terminal/Editor workflow, at least in my experience.
 It's seamless with Ruby.
 This makes it very easy to use not only SASS, but also Compass, Bourbon, or other Compass/SASS modules.
 I like when tools work for me, and SASS does that.

 Foundation 3 is built with SASS, while Bootstrap is built with LESS.
 Foundation's ability to integrate with Sinatra, Rails, or a basic Rack app makes integration faster.
 It's mixins and functions allow you to create rows and columns without cluttering up your markup.
 Bootstrap uses `.span1` on columns to set their widths.
-Not exactly semantic compared to Bootstrap's `.one.column`.
+Not exactly semantic compared to Foundation's `.one.column`.

 ## Bundled packages